 MEET OUR BOARD MEMBERS

-Linda along with a small staff and dedicated group of volunteers work together to provide shelter, hospitality and support services to assist residents into safe, affordable, sustainable housing.
+Vicki along with a small staff and dedicated group of volunteers work together to provide shelter, hospitality and support services to assist residents into safe, affordable, sustainable housing.

-Kim Brubaken: Vice Chair
+Kim Brubaken: Board Chair

 Deb Eck: Treasurer